prestonl13/Encryption-Project/README.md

 # Encryption-Project
 Encryption and Decryption

-add the text you want to encrypt into the text file
+add the text you want to encrypt into the original.txt file